 Simply put, all these anti-saturated fat public health recommendations we’re being fed aren’t the result of rigorous research.
 How bogus is that?

-If Saturated Fat is So Healthy, Why Aren’t We All Eating More of It?
+If It’s So Healthy, Why Aren’t We All Eating More of It?

 It’s pretty much common knowledge that we have to change the way we eat if we want to transform our health.

-But less often do we realize or regard as urgent that, in order to change the way we eat, we have to change the way we think.
+But less often do we realize or prioritize that, in order to change the way we eat, we have to change the way we think.

 Before you continue reading, I want you to take a moment to open up to unexpected possibilities that will rock your world in delicious and nutritious ways.